Healthdirect Australia is not responsible for the content and advertising on the external website you are now entering.

 - tightness

-They may also refer you for an x-ray or ultrasound scan to rule out other possible causes of heel pain.
-However, this is often not required for the diagnosis.
+They may also refer you for an x-ray or ultrasound scan to rule out other causes of heel pain.
+However, this is often not needed for diagnosis.

 How is plantar fasciitis treated?

-To help treat pain caused by plantar fasciitis, your doctor may suggest that you:
+To help treat pain caused by plantar fasciitis, you can:

 - rest your foot as much as possible